We're updating our terminology in Jira

 Reporting helps you track and analyze your team's work throughout a project.

-Jira Software has a range of reports that you can use to show information about your project, versions, epics, sprints, and issues.
+Jira has a range of reports that you can use to show information about your project, versions, epics, sprints, and work items.

 Generating a report